-Protect Coyote Valley is a collaborative effort led by Committee for Green Foothills and supported by Greenbelt Alliance, Keep Coyote Creek Beautiful, Santa Clara Valley Audubon Society, Sierra Club Loma Prieta Chapter, SAGE (Sustainable Agriculture Education), and the Amah Mutsun Tribal Band.
+Protect Coyote Valley is a collaborative effort led by Committee for Green Foothills and supported by Greenbelt Alliance, Keep Coyote Creek Beautiful, Santa Clara Valley Audubon Society, Sierra Club Loma Prieta Chapter, SAGE (Sustainable Agriculture Education), the Amah Mutsun Tribal Band, Mothers Out Front, Green Party of Santa Clara County and the San Jose Parks Foundation.
 Please pledge your support to Protect Coyote Valley today.

 Nestled between the Santa Cruz Mountains and the Diablo Range, Coyote Valley spans over 7,400 acres.
 It is the stretch of flat land south of urban San Jose and north of Morgan Hill.
 This mostly-undeveloped area is a critical wildlife corridor, a valuable groundwater resource, a source of locally-grown food, and a great place for families to go hiking and biking.